menialfob/avr-deq-volume-control/README.md

 2. Create or copy the docker-compose.yml file from this repo

-3. Edit the docker-compose file to set the environment variables with your receiver's IP and .ady location (Default in /config)
+3. Edit the docker-compose file to set the environment variables with your receiver's IP

 4. Copy the .ady file to your set location from step 3